sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 Data visualization can be very powerful in assisting in data understanding.
 Data Visualization Methods include boxplots, histograms, scatterplots, quantile plots, heatmaps, etc.
-In this part, I will generate a scatter plot to explore the data visually.
+Let's define a function that helps generate a scatter plot.

 <br>